 Then there’s the healthcare.
 Canteens serve healthy and nutritious meals.
 Everywhere you look you’ll see plant life, and every space is flooded in natural light.
 As well as gyms and onsite office fitness centres, some Google locations feature their own chiropractic, physical therapy, and massage services.

-Finally, Google encourages their employees to “give back”.
+Finally, Google encourages its employees to “give back”.
 You’re allowed to take time off to volunteer, and the company will match any charitable donation made by a member of staff.

 So maybe you can’t afford to get your own onsite Yoga master.
-But look at the things Google is trying to achieve with their wellness programs – health, fitness, fulfilment, and a very good work/life balance.
+But look at the things Google is trying to achieve with their wellness programs – health, fitness, fulfillment, and a very good work/life balance.
 If you’re looking for a good place to start with your employee wellbeing program, you could do much worse than establish these as your goals, too.

 Yep, another of the world’s biggest companies.
 These guys are trailblazers in more ways than one.

 Microsoft’s goal is “empowering our employees”.
 They’re focused on “bringing out the best in people, supporting their goals, and allowing them to find deep meaning in their work.”

-Schemes involve a minimum 12 weeks of paid family leave, meetings conducted in calming woodland locations, and many extensive, forward-thinking personal development opportunities.
+Schemes involve a minimum of 12 weeks of paid family leave, meetings conducted in calming woodland locations, and many extensive, forward-thinking personal development opportunities.
 There appears to be a big emphasis on learning, with strong relationships between staff and managers.